lukashnielsen/Telescope-Group-Project/README.md

 Now the Andromeda data can be analysed in the same way as the cepheid stars we measured were.
 The period - luminosity relation can be found, and therefore a distance can be found using the observed magnitudes.

+correctg.py - I can't remember but feel its important so I've included it here as well